 A sim is not able to teach a pilot how to handle the aircraft in weather.
 A pilot needs to feel what its like to get a gust of wind when in a light Cessna 152 just before the wheels touchdown so they can react in the correct manner for instance.

 Although you can put wind and weather into a sim, all you will see is the aircraft drifting or bouncing around on the screen.
 Your body will not feel it.

 Handling the controls of an aircraft and manipulating the controls are two very different things even though they may be thought of as similar.

 Any person can Manipulate the controls of a simulator and make the digitized aircraft follow those inputs.

 Handling an aircraft involves all the things mentioned in this article, many of them the ones you cannot do on a simulator.
 Feel, noise, vibration, weather, sensory illusions and perceptions all form part of how a pilot handles an aircraft.

-Do Simulator Hours Count Towards Licenses?
+Do Simulator Hours Count Towards Pilot Certificates?

-Many students often ask me if time on a simulator can be logged and the answer is ‘NO’ to PC-Based simulation software.
+Many students often ask me if time on a flight simulator can be logged and the answer is ‘NO’ to PC-Based simulation software.